Dung24-6/Dung24-6/README.md

 _**The final wisdom of life requires not the annulment of incongruity but the achievement of serenity within and above it.**_

 Reinhold Niebuhr

+_**Serious sport has nothing to do with fair play.
+It is bound up with hatred, jealousy, boastfulness, disregard of all rules and sadistic pleasure in witnessing violence.
+In other words, it is war minus the shooting.**_

+George Orwell